Fresh London Banksy works appear at the Barbican Centre

 As if often the case with Banksy artworks in the UK, the Barbican Centre Board decided to keep the Banksy artworks and it was covered with a protective layer of perspex.
 The additional artwork added to the Banksy Barbican piece by Danny Minnick has also been included under the perspex layer covering the wall.

-The Barbican Exhibition Halls signage which featured in our first visit photos is no longer present.
+The Barbican Centre Exhibition Halls signage which was featured in our first visit photos is no longer present.
 You can see the area to the top right of the standing figure where the signage has been removed from the wall.
-As some of the artwork overlapped onto the sign, we can only assume this street signed was stolen.
+As some of the artwork overlapped on the sign, we can only assume this street sign was stolen.

 Join Us on Instagram